blippar/blippar-ar-sdk/faq.md

 Currently, the BlipparSDK only supports portrait mode.

-## What do I need to apply for an SDK license?
+## How do I apply for an SDK license?

+Get in touch through our [contact form](https://www.blippar.com/contact-us#contact_form) with the following details:

 * App IDs for both Android and IOS apps
 * App name
 * Company name
 * A short description of the app
 * A short description of the intended SDK use
-* Owner e-mail (has to be a registered user on Blippar Hub);

-## How do I apply for an SDK license?

-Get in touch though our [contact form](https://www.blippar.com/contact-us#contact_form) to get a trial.
+* Your Blippbuilder account email.
+You can create a free trial account at [https://www.blippar.com/build-ar](https://www.blippar.com/build-ar)

 ## Will there be any Blippar branding on the SDK?